At MoneyMagpie we’re constantly coming up with new ways to make money.

 - Inbox Pounds – They give you £1 just for signing up!

-- Toluna – Toluna offer points that can be redeemed for gift cards, as well as offering freebies to review.
+- Toluna – Toluna offer points that can be redeemed for gift cards or PayPal cash.

 - iPoll – Get paid to influence major brands around the world.